-If you’ve gone to the dentist recently, you probably remember seeing your dentist or hygienist wear a strange device that looks a lot like a miniature set of binoculars attached to their glasses.
+Suppose you’ve gone to the dentist recently.
+In that case, you probably remember seeing your dentist or hygienist wear a strange device that looks a lot like a miniature set of binoculars attached to their glasses.

 What do dental loupes do, and why are they so important?